-Significant estimates used in preparing the consolidated financial statements include those assumed in computing the allowance for doubtful accounts, inventory reserves, product warranty liabilities, and the valuation of deferred tax assets.
+Significant estimates used in preparing the consolidated financial statements include those assumed in computing the allowance for doubtful accounts, inventory reserves, product warranty liabilities, valuation of goodwill and other long term assets and the valuation of deferred tax assets.
 It is reasonably possible that the significant estimates used will change within the next year.